smithwrinch/visualisation_wk2/README.md

 ![sprite3](sprite4.png)
 ![main sprite](sprite3.png)
 \
-For the background, with the same theme in mind, I went for a pixelated star field - or pixelated space.
+For the background, with the same theme in mind, I went for a pixelated star field - or pixelated space (pun intended).

 ![main sprite](bg.png)
 \
 \
 \
+### Things to add
+There is much to add to this prototype.
+Firstly the mechanics of the game need tweaking so that there are better signifiers for when the state has changed (although I would like to keep this subtle).
+I also plan to add at least 2 more states.
+One could be a flappy bird-keyhole arcade game combo where holding space increases lift to fit through a gap.
+Another could be pressing space at specific collisions (like guitar hero).
+\
-To view footage of the game click below
+To view footage of the game in its current state click below

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/uM4tRXw0E60/0.jpg)](https://www.youtube.com/watch?v=uM4tRXw0E60)
 \
 \
-To play the game yourself click [here](https://smithwrinch.itch.io/space)
+To play the game in its current state yourself click [here](https://smithwrinch.itch.io/space)